 Images, fonts, and icons galore.
 Oh my.
 Like I wrote earlier, the Readymag vibe definitely leans toward a magazine-style site, so it makes sense that there has been a heavy investment in the graphical elements of the builder.

 There are 500,000 photos, 2 million icons, and a truck load of free fonts.
 The photos are pulled from Unsplash, the icons are taken from The Noun Project, and the fonts come from a mixture of Adobe, Webtype, Google Fonts, and additional sources.
 I was definitely overwhelmed by the volume of graphics available, but that might just be me.

 SSL certificates.
 The Readymag website claims there is an SSL certificate available to provide critical security for both your projects and your users’ personal information.
 However, it is not listed as a feature on the free plan, or on the paid plan, so it’s unclear how you obtain this certificate, or how much it costs.

 Pricing and Support

-Readymag offers a free plan which allows you to create a 10-page published website and add one collaborator.
-There are also three monthly/annual paid plans available which include the ability to add code to your site.
-You also get access to Google Analytics and domain mapping.
+Readymag offers a free plan that allows you to create a 10-page published website and add one collaborator.
+They also offer three monthly/annual paid plans that allow you to add code to your site.
+Additionally, you get access to Google Analytics and domain mapping with these paid plans.

 Readymag has a whole help center available in English, and a more elusive help center (which is less available) in both Spanish and Russian.
 There is also customer support via email, which I duly contacted and was pleasantly surprised to receive a response within 30 minutes.